 disclaimer

 How to Obtain Sealed Records in Idaho

 In Idaho, interested persons may be able to obtain sealed records through a court order.
-The requestor must submit an application stating the reason to access the sealed criminal files to the court, which granted the sealing order.
+The requester must submit an application stating the reason to access the sealed criminal files to the court that granted the sealing order.
 If the judge is satisfied with the grounds highlighted, the judge may give a court order to unseal the record.

+disclaimer